jw82uk/events-schedule-js/README.md

             time_zone: '', // STRING | An IANA time zone name e.g. 'Europe/London' or 'America/New_York' etc. See https://en.wikipedia.org/wiki/List_of_tz_database_time_zones#List This will force the event times to display in the specified time zone and NOT in the users' local time zone.
 Leave empty ('') to default to the users' local time zone.
 Do NOT specify a time zone if you need to support IE 11.
             timezone_abbr: '', // STRING | If an IANA time zone has been specified, optionally include a time zone abbreviation (e.g. BST or EST) which will be appended to the event times.
 Leave this blank ('') if an IANA time zone has NOT been specified.
             timezone_msg_html: '<p class="events-schedule__timezone-msg">All event times are in your local time</p>', // STRING | Modify as appropriate.
 If not required, leave empty ('') and no message will display.
-            afterEventsLoad: function () { }, // FUNCTION | A callback function to run each time the event schedule gets created (or recreated if auto update is enabled or if the event schedule gets filtered).
+            afterEventsLoad: function () { }, // FUNCTION | A callback function to run each time the events schedule gets created (or recreated if auto update is enabled or if the events schedule gets filtered).
 This won't get called if there are no events to display.
         });
     }
 </script>